kevana/rtpgen/README.md

 #rtpgen

-This tool sends a pseudo-MPEG-1 RTP stream to the indicated address.
+This tool sends a pseudo-MPEG-1 RTP stream to the selected address.
 Most header bits are zeroed, only Sequence number and timestamp are updated.

 ##History
 This was created for a class project to measure the affects of different traffic types on overall network impact in a DDoS environment.
 The user can choose both the rate at which packets are sent, as well as the size and payload of each packet.